Direct Grad PLUS Loan

 - Click on Award by Aid Year on the drop down choose the Academic Year

-Repayment is at a fixed rate of 7.6% interest beginning July 1, 2018.
-Your loan will be placed in deferment with repayment beginning 6 months after you drop below 6-credits or graduate.
+Your loan will be placed in deferment with repayment beginning six months after you drop below six credit hours or graduate.

-- If this is your first Graduate PLUS Loan, you must also complete the following at StudentLoans.gov.
+3. If this is your first Graduate PLUS Loan, you must also complete the following steps:

 Frequently Asked Questions